klimb/rust-stargate/stargate-stardust/commands/text-commands/cp/BENCHMARKING.md

 ## Benchmarking guidelines

-- Build a release binary first: `cargo build --release -p uu_cp`.
+- Build a release binary first: `cargo build --release -p sg_cp`.
 - Use `hyperfine` for timing and rely on the `--prepare` hook to reset state between runs.
 - Prefer running on a fast device (RAM disk, tmpfs, NVMe) to minimize raw